aigc3d/LHM/comfy_lhm_node/README.md

 ## Troubleshooting

-If you encounter any issues with the installation or running the node, please check the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for solutions to common problems.
+If you encounter any issues with the installation or running the node, check the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file for solutions to common problems.

 ## License